rick-0/MegaLeaderboard/README.md

   - Car
 - Ability to check a users rank across multiple boards in one request
 - Filter rankings by platform (playstation/xbox/steam/etc)
+- Ghost Storage
+- Authentication that can work with each of the platforms token services (If possible, need to research)

+## Stretch

 - Community challenge generation
 	- Endpoint to generate the challenege based on set of parameters (Track?, Car?, Gamemode?)
 - Friend challenges
 	- Create a challenge, similar to community challenge but only friends can do it
-- Ghost Storage
 - Storage for additional metrics
   - Aggregate Metrics (Time spent drifting, number of tracks raced etc)
-  - ???
-- Authentication that can work with each of the platforms token services (If possible, need to research)

-It must return users results with a response time lower than 10 seconds at the most and should cost less that X per month (???)

 ## Dictionary of Terms
 Track - A race track that the users will race on and record a completion time.